Instrument your application using Dynatrace OpenKit

 Create and instrument an application

-To create a custom application in the Dynatrace web UI and instrument it
+To create a custom application in Dynatrace and instrument it

 - Select Create custom application.